DataSlingers/SubbotinGM/README.md

 ```

 # Usage
+This package comes with two functions:
-The function `subbotin_GM` serves as the main tool for graph estimation.
+ - `subbotin_GM` serves as the main tool for graph estimation.
+ - `extreme_lasso` performs the individual neighborhood selection regressions.